Clarice Falcão: Biography

 In 2011, she increased her online presence with videos for song such as "A Gente Voltou" and "Qualquer Negócio".
 She released her first EP called Clarice Falcão – Singles on iTunes, which had 12 songs, among which there were songs she had performed on her YouTube videos, a remake of the song YMCA by the American group Village People, and a new song called De Todos os Loucos do Mundo.
 In 2013, she released her first album on the internet, called Monomania.
 In the end of 2015, Clarice recorded a version of the song Survivor by Destiny's Child in a music video, in which more than 60 women used a red lipstick however they wished to on the video.

 The singer's second album was released in February 2016, and it is called Problema Meu.
 This album was officially released and performed in Recife, Pernambuco and at Circo Voador, Rio de Janeiro, when she presented a new song called Robespierre.
 This album represents a new "phase" of Clarice, with songs that have a different style from her first album.
 Clarice states that her first CD was much simpler and that was her goal when she organized it, but she knew that for a second CD, it would be important for it to be different.
 According to her interview to Estadão, each song in the CD Problema Meu, tells a different story.

 On February 23, 2018, she released, in partnership with Kassin, one of the producers of her second album Problema Meu, the song "Coisinha Estúpida."
 On October 15, the singer was one of the main musical attractions at the BB DTVM Film Festival, which featured screenings of national films.

 On March 28, 2019, the singer released "Minha Cabeça," the first single from her third studio album.
 The song is quite intimate, was recorded in her home alongside friends, and deals with love and maturation.
 Later, on April 4, she released the music video of the respective track, directed by Lucas Cunha, who also produced the arrangements of the song.
 According to her, the clip should represent her anxiety.

 Personal life

 Clarice and Gregório Duvivier married in January 2014, however, by November that same year, ended their marriage.
-She identified as an atheist and a feminist.
+She identified herself as an atheist and a feminist.

+She is diagnosed with bipolar disorder.